10 cheap and free things to do this Easter

 2) Do a spring clean

-Why not have a massive clear out over Easter?
-If you sell your unwanted stuff you could earn a bit of extra cash to fund some more exciting activities.
+The four-day weekend is the perfect opportunity for a massive clear out.
+Plus if you manage to sell your unwanted stuff you could earn a bit of extra cash to fund some more exciting activities.

 5) Watch a film